rnyberg/kuinameplates/README.md

 ---
 Issues submitted [here](https://github.com/kesava-wow/kuinameplates/issues) won't necessarily receive a response, but I do read all of them.
 If you just want to ask a question or get in touch with me, the comments on Curse are a better option.
 I try to respond to all of those.

+**When submitting a ticket, please separate distint issues/requests out into multiple tickets, rather than bundling them together.
+It's easier to work with that way.**

 Remember these three points, however:
 - I am human.
 I main a draenei, though.
 - This addon was mainly created for myself.